narcode/livecoders-mapping-on-the-fly-ccu/README.md

 1. Make the database with the sql script inside the database folder
 2. Adjust the db connection config inside server.py (lines 92-93).
 It is better to create a special user for this database.
 3. If using Nginx or Apache make a proxy to the python server
-4. To start the server via systemctl you can use the gunicorn.service inside the server folder.
-Place it in you /etc/systemd/system/ and then
+4. To start the server via systemctl you can use the gunicorn.service inside the backend folper.
+Fill in the correct parts (your_*) and place it in you /etc/systemd/system/ and then
     `sudo systemctl start gunicorn.service`
 5. Check is everything worked with `sudo systemctl status gunicorn.service`
 6. If everything looks fine then `sudo systemctl enable gunicorn.service`